MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 The alignment instructions are written by the person who created the guide.
 Aligning a guide is a crucial step, just like calibrating HoloLens.
 You align a guide to make sure that the holographic instructions line up with your real-world environment.
 If the holograms don’t line up, you’ll likely be confused when you try to do a task.
 You could even cause damage.
 For example, you might drill a hole in the wrong place.

-If the guide is set up with Marker alignment, you’ll look for a printed marker attached to a physical object in your real-world environment.
+If the guide is set up with printed anchor (marker), you’ll look for a printed marker attached to a physical object in your real-world environment.
 The printed marker looks like this:

 ![Printed marker)](media/printed-marker.PNG "Printed marker")